kristianolsson/tools4j/config/readme.md

 ## Licensing

 This distribution, as a whole, is licensed under the terms of the Apache License, Version 2.0 (see license.txt).

+## Documentation

+API JavaDoc can be generated from this directory using the following command:

+    mvn javadoc:aggregate

+DocBook documentation can be generate into html and pdf from the condig-docbkx directoring using the following commands:

+    mvn docbkx:generate-pdf
+    mvn docbkx:generate-html
+`